1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Vavilov.md

 - Muller came to the U.S.S.R as a socialist sympathizers and friend[^3]
 - In response to Lysenko about him not citing enough marx but instead Darwin he retorted[^4] That Marx held Darwin in High regard.
 - Arrested at an alarming rate[^5] and soon after his collaborators[^6]
+	- Arrested due to: spying for England; leadership of the  Labor Peasant Party; sabotage in agriculture; links with white emigres; etc.[^7]